Main Navigation

 Career Opportunities Open Accordion

-Upon completing CSU Extension's training course, you position yourself for the role of a licensed pesticide applicator in Colorado, unlocking opportunities in agriculture, landscaping, and related industries.
-Moreover, the training course builds a fundamental knowledge base, equipping you for other pivotal roles such as:
+Upon completing CSU Extension's Pesticide Application and Safety Basics course, you position yourself for the role of a certified pesticide applicator in Colorado, unlocking opportunities in agriculture, landscaping, and related industries.
+This course provides a fundamental knowledge base, equipping you for the pivotal roles listed below.
+Continuing Education Credit (CEC) courses build on the foundation of the basics course and allow you to renew your licensure without having to repeat your licensure exam.

 Qualified Supervisor: